Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Also people who live a high stress life and/or have issues with eating may also benefit from eating breakfast.

-So let me wrap this up by saying it once again.
+With that said, let me wrap this up once and for all.

-There is no such thing as a perfect diet or nutrition protocol for everyone.
+There is no such thing as a perfect diet or nutrition protocol that works for everyone.

-It’s completely up to you to test, experiment, and figure out what not only works for your goals, but what is also sustainable for life.
+It’s completely up to you to test, experiment, and figure out what not only works for your goals, but what is also sustainable for your lifestyle.

-In the comments below, let me know if you thrive on eating breakfast or do you do better following an intermittent fasting protocol?
+In the comments below, let me know if you thrive on eating breakfast or if you do better following an intermittent fasting protocol?

-If this sounds good to you, link to join our team is in the video description below.
+If this sounds good to you, here is a link to join our team.

 Brad Gouthro is the founder of Live Lean TV, a media company focused on helping men and women “Live Lean” 365 days a year.
 Brad’s programs and content have helped millions of people all over the world learn how to get in shape, and more importantly, sustain it for life.